Cancer Research Society

 Finances

-Cancer Research Society is a Major 100 charity, meaning it is one of the country's largest in terms of Canadian donations.
-It received $29.2m in donations and special events fundraising revenue in F2021.
-Administrative costs are 4% of total revenue (excluding investment income) and fundraising costs are 44% of total donations.
-This results in a total overhead spending of 47%.
-For every dollar donated, 53 cents go to cancer research.
-This falls outside Ci's reasonable range for overhead spending.
+Cancer Research Society is one of Canada’s largest charities in donations, a Major 100.
+In F2023, it received $31.9m in donations and special events fundraising revenue.
+Administrative costs are 5% of revenue (excluding investment income).
+Fundraising costs are 46% of donations.
+This results in total overhead spending of 51%.
+For every dollar donated to CRS, 49 cents are available to go to the cause.
+This falls outside of Ci’s reasonable range for overhead spending.
+CRS has been consistently outside of this range since 2016.

-This charity report is an update that has been sent to Cancer Research Society for review.
-Comments and edits may be forthcoming.
+This charity report is an update that has been sent for review to Cancer Research Society.
+Changes and edits may be forthcoming.

 Financial Review